hbctraining/main/registrations/AllFunders_Intro-to-scRNAseq.md

-# Introduction to single-cell RNA-seq data analysis workshop
+# Introduction to single-cell RNA-seq workshop

 *Note: Some HBC workshops are taught in person and others are taught online via Zoom.
 Please take note for scheduling purposes!*
 <!-- OLD: *Note: In 2024, some workshops will be taught in person and others will be online via Zoom.*-->